u-jung/atom-dm/README.md

 `./atom-dm -m action=translate-information-objects lang={ISO-639-1 code of target language}`

 **Hint**: Make sure you have DeepL's cost control feature activated.
-Archival descriptions can conain lots of words.
+Archival descriptions can contain lots of words.

 Examples for the ISO-639 code are *en* or *fr*